opentripplanner/OpenTripPlanner/docs/Apis.md

 best choice as it uses the same vocabulary.

 The [Transmodel GraphQL API](sandbox/TransmodelApi.md) is the Transmodel API (version 3) used at Entur in production since 2020.
-If your input data is mostly NeTeX then you should use this.
+If your input data is mostly NeTeX then you might want to investigate this API as it uses the [Transmodel vocabulary](https://en.wikipedia.org/wiki/Transmodel) to describe transit entities.

+The [Vector tiles API](sandbox/MapboxVectorTilesApi.md) is a special purpose API for displaying entities on a vector map.

 The [Actuator API](sandbox/ActuatorAPI.md) provides endpoints for checking the health status of the OTP instance.
 It can be useful when running OTP in a container.